quantified-uncertainty/squiggle/packages/website/public/llms/styleGuide.md

 You can use lists instead when you have a very long list of items (20+), very few keys, and/or are generating data using functions.

 - Tables are a great way to display structured data.
 - You can use the '@showAs' tag to display a table if the table can show all the data.
 If this takes a lot of formatting work, you can move that to a helper function.
 Note that helper functions must be placed before the '@showAs' tag.
+The `ozziegooen/helpers` library has a `dictsToTable` function that can help convert lists of dictionaries into tables.

 For example: